HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 </figure>

-##### Unstandardized Queries
+##### Query Standardization

-Another use case for a 'notified pull' mechanism is a continuation of the `id-only` return data.
-Specifically, in cases where the data necessary is not well-standardized, it is unreasonable to expect the referring facility to be able to construct the queries necessary to retrieve the data.
-For example, in the United States, there is no standardized query to retrieve the current insurance coverage information for a patient.
-The process for retrieving that information is vendor-specific and it is unreasonable to expect a referring facility to be able to construct the queries necessary to retrieve it.
+Another use case for a 'notified pull' mechanism is a continuation of the `id-only` return data in which the subscriber dereferences the notified resource by issuing a query against the publisher.
+The shape of that query depends on whether a standardized query exists for the data being retrieved.

+Where a standardized query is defined, for example by a use-case-specific or realm-specific implementation guide such as US Core (for USCDI), MedMij, or another domain guide, the referring facility can construct that query from publicly available query definitions and a `notified pull` can be performed without prior coordination between the parties beyond their normal conformance to that guide.

+Where no standardized query exists, the publisher's query for the relevant data may be vendor-, deployment-, or trading-partner-specific.
+In that case, it is generally unreasonable to expect the referring facility to construct the necessary queries unless there is direct pre-coordination between the parties regarding which queries to use.
+The 'notified pull' pattern can still be used by carrying the specific query (and a coded description of it) in the notification itself, as described in [Adding Queries to Notifications](#adding-queries-to-notifications) below.

+This guide takes no position on whether standardized or unstandardized queries will be more common for a given use case in any particular jurisdiction; that determination is left to realm- or use-case-specific implementation guides, which can indicate which approach is preferred for their scope.

 <figure>
   {% include unstandardized-query.svg %}
-  <figcaption>Workflow showing how an unstandardized query can be used</figcaption>
+  <figcaption>Workflow showing how a query, whether standardized or unstandardized, can be carried in a notification</figcaption>
 </figure>

 #### Adding Queries to Notifications